 Here, I am going to talk about a few other positive aspects of running that can supplement and texture other productive styles of moving toward your goals (such as those described in Part 2).
 These goal achievement styles assume that one is running toward goals.
 Also assumed is a determination, a desire, and courage to continue moving forward with conscious resolve.
-They The running woman on coast of oceaninvolve running toward with eagerness and a willingness to do whatever you can to close the gap between where you are now and your goal.
+They involve running toward with eagerness and a willingness to do whatever you can to close the gap between where you are now and your goal.
 Perhaps the goal is calling out to you, and goal achievement is something you are destined to meet.

 Sometimes we run for the joy of running…